 A licence is required to buy or sell precious gems and there are heavy penalties for illegally exporting precious gems.

-Homosexuality is not widely accepted in central African society and sexual acts between members of the same sex are illegal.
+Homosexuality is not widely accepted in central African society and some sexual acts between members of the same sex are illegal.
 Penalties can include imprisonment.
 See our LGBTI travellers page.